Notes Payable: Definition

 Notes payable is a liability that results from purchases of goods and services or loans.
 Usually, any written instrument that includes interest is a form of long-term debt.

-A firm may issue along-term note payable for a variety of reasons.
+A firm may issue a long-term note payable for a variety of reasons.
 For example, notes may be issued to purchase equipment or other assets or to borrow money from the bank for working capital purposes.

-This situation may occur when a seller, in order to make a particular appear more favorable, increases the list or cash price of an item but offers the buyer interest-free repayment terms.
+This situation may occur when a seller, in order to make a detail appear more favorable, increases the list or cash price of an item but offers the buyer interest-free repayment terms.

-The APB required that in these situations the note, the sales price, and the cost of property, goods, or services exchanged for the note be recorded at the cash-equivalent price of the property, goods, or services, or the market value of the note if it is easier to determine).
+In such situations, the APB requires that the note, sales price, and cost of property, goods, or services exchanged for the note be recorded at the cash-equivalent price of the property, goods, or services, or the market value of the note (if it is easier to determine).

-It would be inappropriate to record this transaction by debiting the Equipment account and crediting Notes Payable for $18,735, the total amount of the cash out-flows).
+It would be inappropriate to record this transaction by debiting the Equipment account and crediting Notes Payable for $18,735 (i.e., the total amount of the cash out-flows).

 Journal Entry to Record Equipment Purchased and Issuance of Notes Payable

 Continuing the above example, the equipment and note should be recorded at their cash equivalent price of $15,000.
 The correct entry to pass in the journal is as follows:

 The discount is amortized over each of the next 3 years to Interest Expense.